 How do you keep a hammock warm in the winter?

 Most campers use an Underquilt to deal with the bottom cold air hitting the hammock.
-For the top cold breezes, a top quilt, tarp setup, and a good sleeping bag with an insulated pad are required to beat the winter cold.
+For the top cold breezes, a top quilt, a tarp setup, and a good sleeping bag with an insulated pad is required to beat the winter cold.